 On Team Tankless, your hot water can be “endless” as long as the electricity stays on.
 The cold truth about tankless hot water systems is that even the gas-fired ones use some electricity.
 When your power goes out, your hot water goes out with it.
 You’ll also pay more up front for a tankless system.

-So again, which is it – tank or tankless?
+So again, which is it – tank or tankless water heaters?
 If you need an instant solution because your tank is broken, Team Tank is calling.
 They’re fast, relatively cheap and you can have them in a couple of hours.

 If you can replace your hot water system on your schedule and you can afford to get a system that’s large enough to accommodate your hot water demands, you should at least consider a tankless system.
 They’re more energy-efficient, last 2-3 times longer than a tank, take up less room, and cost less to operate over their lifetimes.
 In the long run, the additional money you spend up front on a tankless system (and then some) will come back to you in the form of lower energy bills.

-If you’d like more information about water heaters or tankless hot water systems, give us a call at Boston Standard Plumbing & Heating at (617) 288-2911.
+If you’d like more information about our water heater repair and installation services in Boston, or more about tankless hot water systems, give Boston Standard Plumbing & Heating a call at (617) 288-2911.
 We can help you figure out which option is best for you!

 Photo Credit: Svilen Milev, via FreeImages.com